 This series of work from a time of sadness helps share how it is possible to celebrate our intimate circle and find joy right outside our own doorstep while we wait to travel and gather again.
 The City of Novi, Michigan, where I live is honoring me with a gallery exhibit in the Novi Civic Center Atrium Gallery in January-February 2021.
 If you are able to see the prints framed and on display in that beautiful, sunlit space, please do!
 But if you would like to enjoy the show from the comfort of home, I've made you a video to take a virtual gallery tour.
 Please give yourself 10 minutes, put on your personal favorite background music and enjoy with your favorite beverage, a warm cup of coffee, a whiskey, or glass of wine.
 My personal choice for background music (on Spotify or on the stereo) is Loreena McKennitt's Tango to Evora followed by The Never-Ending Road.

 If you would like a copy of the collection, a 60-page softcover book, My Quarantine Diary: Zooming in On Stillness During the Great Pause, is available for purchase, $40, plus shipping.
+I also have a 2021 Calendar featuring 12 of my favorites from the collection for $20, plus postage.
 Send me an email at WordSmithPhoto@gmail.com with Quarantine Photo Book in the subject line, and we'll work out the details.